 Custom Dental Crowns

-A damaged or missing tooth may be treated with a dental crown at Buford Family Dentistry.
+A damaged or missing tooth may be treated with a dental crown at Imagix Dental of Buford.
 Talk to our general dentists about how a dental crown or implant-retained crown can protect your teeth from harm and help keep your mouth healthy.
 Offering different materials for your needs, a custom crown can blend with your teeth to keep your smile beautiful.
 Contact our team in Buford, GA to schedule an appointment.